gilch/hissp/CONTRIBUTING.md

 There are many ways to contribute to an open-source project, even without writing code.

-Questions are allowed on the issue tracker, they help illustrate deficiencies in our documentation, but do check there first!
+Questions are allowed in the Discussions section, they help illustrate deficiencies in the documentation, but do check there first!
+(Discussion topics in the issue tracker will be moved to Discussions.)
+We also have a chat room.

-Bug reports are welcome.
+Bug reports are welcome in the issue tracker.

 PRs to help improve documentation, structure, or compatibility will also be considered.